liquidat/ansible-demo-notes/README.md

 - use blocks or ignore_errors and conditionals
 - use debug msg to output variables
 - do rollback (or for example shutdown) if needed
-- -vvv on command line for ssh debugging
+- `-vvv` on command line for ssh debugging
-- --step
+- `--step`
-- --check
+- `--check`
-- --diff
+- `--diff`

 ### tags
 - tags vs conditionals
 - limiting to certain tags
-- --skip-tags
+- `--skip-tags`

 ### roles
 - go through concept of many roles, one profile
-- show apache role: ~/Gits/github/ansible-role-apache
+- show apache role: `~/Gits/github/ansible-role-apache`
 - discuss features of a role: tasks var defaults  handlers  meta  templates  tests

 ### CLI details
-- --list-tags
+- `--list-tags` - show all available tags
+- `--list-hosts` - list all hosts which would be affected
+- `--syntax-check` - check if the syntax is right after all
+- `--list-tasks` - list all tasks

+### blocks
-- --list-hosts
+- block, rescue, always
+- can be used to group sets of tasks
-- --syntax-check
+- also error/exception handling
-- --list-tasks
+-